Skip to main content

 34///

-35/// Distinguishes between initialization failures (which should NOT trigger restart logic) and runtime failures (which
+35/// Distinguishes between initialization failures (which shouldn't trigger restart logic) and runtime failures (which

 36/// are eligible for restart).